 It is usually hard to notice any hip problems in your newborn.
 However, your doctor will examine your baby for any abnormalities by performing the following tests:

-- He will check the position of the limbs to see if they lie in the same position as each other
+- He will check the position of the knee joint to see if they lie in the same position as each other.

 The above are also things that you can check for yourself.